PrincetonUniversity/c19datacollective/content/submit.md

 title = "Submission"
 +++

-Before you submit, make sure you have the required materials needed for publishing a humanities dataset in the C19 Data Collective, which is supported by [Princeton’s Research Data Repository](https://datacommons.princeton.edu/discovery/).

-By following the steps outlined in the "[Criteria](/criteria)" tab of the website, you will have:
+Make sure you have followed the steps outlined in the "[Criteria](/criteria)" tab of the website.
+For submission, you should have:

 - A ["tidy" dataset](/criteria/dataset-preparation) in a stable format.
 - Complete [documentation](/criteria/data-documentation) about your dataset to support reuse.